Get Moving With 21 Local Activewear Brands for Every Kind of Workout

 Kit yourself out in supportive sports bras, sculpting tights and post-sweat sweats from Aussie brands.

 There’s nothing quite like a fresh set of activewear to boost your motivation to move.
-From buttery-soft styles that are designed for flowing yoga classes, to matching sets that take you beyond the studio, and performance-minded pieces that aid recovery, these Aussie brands have it all.
+From buttery soft styles designed for yoga classes to matching sets for going beyond the studio and performance-minded pieces to aid recovery, these Aussie brands have it all.

 Nimble

-Nimble activewear Nimble is built on the idea of making quality activewear that feels great.
-Focusing on bodies and the planet, the Sydney brand’s considered range is designed to be free from picking, pulling and readjusting.
-Made from a mix of recycled materials, the In Tempo woven shorts and bra come in block colours this season and are perfect for low-impact activities.
+Nimble is built on the idea of making quality activewear that feels great.
+Focusing on bodies and the planet, the Sydney brand’s considered range is designed to free you from picking, pulling and readjusting.
+The In Tempo woven shorts and bra come in cloud, black and zesty yellow this season and are perfect for low-impact activities.
 Other current brand favourites include the Sweat to Splash range and flared legging styles.

 Boody